 Pet Food Assistance

 The CASPCA will provide temporary assistance to individuals in need that are experiencing financial difficulties and are unable to afford pet food.
 Thanks to the donations of others, the CASPCA can provide pet food to individuals in need of short-term help.
-To request such assistance, email email@example.com, briefly explaining your situation and the number of pets that you own.
-All information will be kept confidential.
+To request such assistance, email firstname.lastname@example.org, briefly explaining your situation and the number of pets that you own.
+You may be required to provide proof of rabies, or our clinic staff may administer the vaccine on-site.

 If you are still having problems, our free behavior consultation service may be your next step.
 Email email@example.com and provide a description of your pet, his/her living situation, describe the unwanted behavior (and any potential triggers), and how/when best to contact you.